dhennessy/PAPreferences/README.md

  * float
  * double

+While you can set mutable values for the properties, you will currently get immutable copies back.
+Just like when using NSUserDefaults directly.

 ## Updating UI when Preferences change

 Whenever a change is made to a property, a `PAPreferencesDidChangeNotification` notification is posted (with its object set to the PAPreferences subclass).